NyeGuy/nyeguy.github.io/_posts/2020-05-15-segmentation-maps-art.md

   - business
   - technology
 ---
 Segmentation Maps show an interesting workflow technique for artists to weird AI.
-The problem is art datasets.
+The problem is finding legal art datasets.